CPF (Central Provident Fund) is one of the most important assets for retirement planning in Singapore. But it is often under-invested.

 What is CPF Investment Scheme (CPFIS)?

 CPF investment has a long history.
-The Ordinary Account savings was first allowed to invest under the Approved Investment Scheme in 1986.
+Ordinary Account Savings was first allowed to invest under the Approved Investment Scheme in 1986.
 Over time, the scheme evolved into the CPF Investment Scheme (CPFIS) known today.
-To prevent you from taking excessive investment risks, limits were set on the amount of investible funds and the type of financial instruments.
+To prevent you from taking excessive investment risks, limits were set on the number of investible funds and the type of financial instruments.

 How can you get started with your CPF investment?